Sienci-Labs/Resources/gsender/gs-classic.md

 gSender provides unique features if you have endstops on your machine for homing or limits.
 Once homing is enabled ($22) you’ll notice additional buttons appear in the ‘Location’ area of gSender:

 - The ‘Home’ button is a convenient way to home or re-home your machine at any time (sends the typical $h command).
-- Four “quick-travel” buttons to move your CNC at its maximum speed to any of your machine's 4 corners (offset by 5mm).
+- Four "quick-travel" buttons to move your CNC at its maximum speed to any of your machine's 4 corners (offset by 5mm).
 These can only be used once your machine is homed, you’ll also notice a house icon appear at the corner that your machine homes to.
-- If you’ve set up a “Safe Height” in your gSender settings, now any “go to” or “quick-travel” button will move to the top of the Z-axis minus the safe height before moving anywhere to make sure your machine doesn’t run into clamps or other materials (before it would move up by the safe height amount).
+- If you’ve set up a "Safe Height" in your gSender settings, now any "go to" or "quick-travel" button will move to the top of the Z-axis minus the safe height before moving anywhere to make sure your machine doesn’t run into clamps or other materials (before it would move up by the safe height amount).

 ![](/_images/_gsender/_classic/_using-cl/gs_cl_us_quick-travel.jpg){.aligncenter .size-medium}

-If you’re having issues with the “quick-travel” buttons, then check the “maximum travel” settings for your machine to see if they are the same as what your machine is physically capable of moving.
+If you’re having issues with the "quick-travel" buttons, then check the "maximum travel" settings for your machine to see if they are the same as what your machine is physically capable of moving.
 You can find these settings in the Firmware tool as $130-133.

 If you'd like more information on how to set up and use limit switches, read here: <a href="https://resources.sienci.com/view/lm-adding-limit-switches/" target="_blank" rel="noopener">https://resources.sienci.com/view/lm-adding-limit-switches/</a>